Spot DeepFake Video Checklist

 Look out for strange lighting effects and inconsistent illumination and reflections.

-Firstly you need to run thousands of face shots of the two people into a AI algorithm called an encoder.
+Firstly you need to run thousands of face shots of the two people into an AI algorithm called an encoder.
 The encoder learns and identifies similarities between the faces by reducing them to shared common features, and compressing them.

 Then a second AI algorithm called a decoder recovers the faces from the compressed images.
-Then one decoder recovers the face, and another decoder to recover the other.
+Then one decoder recovers the face, and another decoder recover the other.

 Swapping faces is as simple as feeding encoded images into the “wrong” decoder.